Olona: Industrial archeology

-From the sixties and seventies of the 20th century, the industry of the Valle Olona (especially the textile sector) entered an irreversible crisis and therefore, progressively, most of the factories definitively interrupted the productive activities, leaving the areas adjacent to the Olona an important heritage of industrial archeology.
+From the 1960s and 1970s, the industry of the Valle Olona (especially the textile sector) entered an irreversible crisis and therefore, progressively, most of the factories definitively interrupted the productive activities, leaving the areas adjacent to the Olona an important heritage of industrial archeology.

 Equipped with great architectural value is the Birrificio Angelo Poretti of Induno Olona, which was founded in 1877.
 In 1901 this industrial complex was expanded with the construction of new Liberty style pavilions.
 Even the subsequent restorations and extensions were respectful of this architectural choice.
 The buildings, between naturalism, classicism, Egyptian and floral, present striking decorations: masks, grotesques, medallions, fringes and drops, shells, giant pilasters and large festoons of hops.
 This establishment, originally, exploited the aforementioned Fontana degli Ammalati, or a resurgence whose water was used for centuries for its healing qualities.

 Further down the valley there is the former Cotonificio Milani of Castiglione Olona.
 In addition to production facilities, this industrial complex includes a manor house and some workers' houses.
 It is located near the Valmorea railway.
 Also in Castiglione Olona, there are also the former factories of the Pettinificio Mazzucchelli, whose structures date back to 1849.

 In Lonate Ceppino there are the former Oleificio Lepori and the former Pettinificio Clerici, both prior to 1772.
 In Fagnano Olona there are the former Cotton Factory Candiani, which dates from the beginning of the 20th century, the Filatura Introizzi, which was founded before 1881, and the former factories of the Vita Mayer paper mill.
 In the municipality of Solbiate Olona you can find the former establishments of Cotonificio Ponti.
 This industrial complex was founded in 1908 on a previous spinning started in 1823.
 In Olgiate Olona, on the other hand, there is the former Sanitaria Ceschina, or a garzificio that was built between 1902 and 1907.

 Two of the former Cotonificio Cantoni facilities are located in Legnano and Castellanza.
 The first nucleus of the plant of Legnano was started in 1830; this factory was partly demolished, and the remaining buildings were converted into a shopping center.
 The former Cantoni Cotton Mill of Castellanza was instead used, in 1991, as the headquarters of the University Carlo Cattaneo.